teach-afp/www/input/lecture8.md

    </div>

-   The expression `((one := 2) + !7)` can be thought as a function which takes an store and returns an error but keeping the state at the point of the failure.
-You can think the computation as a function semantically similar to `\s -> (Left SegmentationFault, s')` where `s'` is the same store as `s` except that reference `one` is set to `2`.
+   The expression `((one := 2) + !7)` can be thought as a function which takes a store and returns an error but keeping the state at the point of the failure.
+You can think of the computation as a function semantically similar to `\s -> (Left SegmentationFault, s')` where `s'` is the same store as `s` except that reference `one` is set to `2`.

-   When the exception handler is executed, it takes the state from where `((one := 2 + !7))` left it, i.e., `s'`.
+   When the exception handler is executed, it takes the state from where `((one := 2 + !7))` left it, i.e. `s'`.
 So, the result of `!one` in the last line of the program is `2`.

 ## Which one is better?
 ExceptT *outside* or *inside*?

-* That is application specific
+* That is application-specific

 * In our interpreter, the expected semantics for programs is obtained with `ExceptT` *on the inside*